fishinwind/workshop/rst/Block_1/class-5.rst

 .. note::

-    Use spaces instead of *tab* characters for indentation Update your gedit preferences: `Edit -> Preferences`, check the `Insert spaces instead of tabs` box.
+    Use spaces instead of *tab* characters for indentation.

+    Update your gedit preferences: `Edit -> Preferences`, check the `Insert spaces instead of tabs` box.